-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
-2.6.3 - To the extent the permittee determines it is impracticable to maintain predevelopment runoff conditions by implementing such BMPs at a new or redevelopment site, it shall install or utilize, and maintain alternative stormwater control measures to prevent or minimize water quality impacts from runoff from the new or redevelopment site.
-If the design engineer cannot meet the requirements of maintaining onsite predevelopment runoff conditions, the reasons why are documented on the "Maintaining Hydrology on Army Projects", which is maintained in the project file.
-During 2022, 0 projects were deemed to be impracticable to maintain predevelopment runoff conditions.
-No. 2.6.5 - When updated, include hydrologic performance specifications and information related to the design and maintenance of permanent stormwater control measures in natural resource plans.
+2.6.2 - For purposes of this permit, such BMPs shall be selected based on their ability to maintain on site predevelopment runoff conditions and be implemented on site, except to the extent it is impracticable to do so.
+As part of the design process, the design engineer submits the LID Design and Cost tool.
+This software assists by determining the EISA runoff value calculations, through inputs of soil types, impervious surfaces, historic rainfall, etc. This process outlines the specific BMPs that will be used to maintain on site predevelopment runoff conditions.
+No 2.6.3 - To the extent the permittee determines it is impracticable to maintain predevelopment runoff conditions by implementing such BMPs at a new or redevelopment site, it shall install or utilize, and maintain alternative stormwater control measures to prevent or minimize water quality impacts from runoff from the new or redevelopment site.
+If the design engineer cannot meet the requirements of maintaining onsite predevelopment runoff conditions, the reasons why are documented in "Maintaining Hydrology on Army Projects", which is maintained in the project file.
+During 2023, no projects were deemed to be impracticable to maintain predevelopment runoff conditions.
+No 2.6.5 - When updated, include hydrologic performance specifications and information related to the design and maintenance of permanent stormwater control measures in natural resource plans.
 Hydrologic performance specifications and information is included in the project's basis of design and is maintained by the project management team.
-No.

-2.6.6 - Include post-construction BMP "as-builts" for all newly installed permanent stormwater control measures in a georeferenced data management system.
+No 2.6.6 - Include post-construction BMP "as-builts" for all newly installed permanent stormwater control measures in a georeferenced data management system.
 The collection of "as-built" drawings and associated cut sheets are part of project close out.
 Deliverables are collected by the project management team and are provided to the DPW GIS section for inclusion in the installation's GIS database.
-No. -- -- -----
+No